One spec, many agents, the best diff wins.

 From running features to operating a workflow.

-Aigon Pro is the layer between “I shipped a feature” and “my workflow ships features” — autonomous runs on a schedule, agent quality metrics with AI coaching, benchmarks, and portable state across machines.
+Aigon Pro adds advanced features and insights: autonomous runs on a schedule, agent quality metrics with AI coaching, benchmarks, and portable state across machines.

 • First-pass rate, rework ratio & agent leaderboard